Where there’s a pop culture moment, social media content follows.

 They’re relatable, shareable, and the perfect format to introduce and test pop culture content with your audience.

-If you’re unsure on how to find your take on a pop culture meme, think about what your audience typically loves — or loves to hate — ideally in relation to your industry or niche.
+Think about what your audience typically loves — or loves to hate — in relation to your industry or niche.

 For example at Later, our audience of social media managers and creators share a collective distaste for rearranging their content calendars.

-That pain point paired with Mary J. Blige’s Superbowl sign off = the perfect meme.
+That pain point paired well with Mary J. Blige’s Superbowl sign off:

-And remember, memes don’t have to be complex.
-Sometimes the most simple ones hit the hardest.
+Remember, memes don’t have to be complex.
+Sometimes the simplest ones hit the hardest.

-PSA: Later is a social media scheduling tool trusted by over 4M businesses, creators, and social media managers.
-Plan and automatically publish your Instagram posts with Later – sign up for free today:
+FYI: Later is a social media scheduling tool trusted by over 4M creators and brands.
+Plan and automatically publish your Instagram posts with Later — create an account today:

 Tactic #3: Curate a Roundup of Reactions

-Collecting a roundup of reactions or to pop culture moments is a classic approach.
+Collecting a roundup of reactions to pop culture moments is a classic approach.

 Think: Super Bowl commercials, Real Housewives, or Oscar nominations.

-You can tweet your own thoughts in a Twitter thread, share your takes on your Instagram Story, or collect Instagram posts in an Instagram Guide or carousel post.
+You can tweet your own thoughts in a Twitter thread, share your takes on your Instagram Story, or collect Instagram posts for an Instagram Guide.

 Tactic #4: Share Your Take in a Tweet Treatment